Team Navalny shut down regional office network ahead of “extremist organisation” ruling

 Navalny, looking thin, appeared in court for the first time since ending a hunger strike.
 He lost the appeal.

 Navalny took the opportunity to launch a broadside against the Kremlin and his jailors.
-Navalny said the Moscow prosecutor’s ban of his organizations was an attempt “to make extremists of me and people like me, patriots of the country who protect the country from you traitors.”
+Navalny said the Moscow prosecutor’s ban of his organisations was an attempt “to make extremists of me and people like me, patriots of the country who protect the country from you traitors.”

 He called Putin a “emperor without clothes,” and said that “twenty years of his fruitless rule have come to this result: the crown is slipping off his ears, there are lies on television, we have wasted trillions of rubles and our country continues to slide into poverty.”

 Navalny has a knack for making colourful slurs stick.
-He famously dubbed the ruling United Russia party the “party of crooks and thieves,” which its has been unable to shake.
+He famously dubbed the ruling United Russia Party the “party of crooks and thieves,” which it has been unable to shake off.
 More recently he labelled Putin the “old man in the bunker,” which also set off a fountain of memes on social media.

 During this week’s court hearing he accused Putin and his government of “turning Russians into slaves.”

-Navalny wife attended the court appearance and he asked her to stand up so he could see her.
+Navalny's wife attended the court appearance and he asked her to stand up so he could see her.

 “I’m awfully glad to see you,” he said, and she responded that it was good to see him too.
 He said he weighed 72kg, down from 80kg on his arrest and “I certainly look like a skeleton.”

-On the same day news emerged of another criminal investigation that had been launched earlier this year but not made public in which Navalny and his allies Volkov and Anti-Corruption Foundation director Ivan Zhdanov are accused of setting up an organization that infringes on the person and rights of citizens.
-The alleged offense carries a penalty of up to four years in prison.
+On the same day news emerged of another criminal investigation that had been launched earlier this year but not made public, in which Navalny and his allies Volkov and Anti-Corruption Foundation director Ivan Zhdanov are accused of setting up an organisation that infringes on the person and rights of citizens.
+The alleged offence carries a penalty of up to four years in prison.
 Zhdanov, like Volkov, is also in self-imposed exile.

 Volkov tried to remain upbeat and said the fight would go on.

 “All out hellish work over these four years and all your support was not in vain,” Volkov said on Telegram.
 “You and I have sown the seeds of freedom all over Russia.
 The seeds will sprout.
 The seeds will germinate.
 There is no longer a network of Navalny’s Headquarters, but there are dozens of powerful and tough regional politicians, and thousands of their supporters.
-There are strong and independent political organizations which will engage in investigations and elections, public campaigns and rallies.”
+There are strong and independent political organisations which will engage in investigations and elections, public campaigns and rallies.”

-Only two dozen people were arrested in Moscow during the mass rallies called by Team Navalny, however, since then the authorities have been using information garnered by the new street surveillance cameras and facial recognition technology to make arrests of those that attended.
+Only two dozen people were arrested in Moscow during the mass rallies called by Team Navalny; however, since then the authorities have been using information garnered by the new street surveillance cameras and facial recognition technology to make arrests of those that attended.

-OVD-Info, a private legal rights group, reported that Russian authorities have arrested 115 people since last week’s protests in Russian cities in support of Navalny.
+OVD-Info, a private legal rights group, reported that Russian authorities had arrested 115 people since last week’s protests in Russian cities in support of Navalny.